runpaint/vim-recipes/text/navigation/manually_creating_folds.markdown

 How you use folds will depend very much on the type of file you are editing.
-They are particularly useful for long papers or essays, for instance, where you fold each section so as to navigate the document hierarchially.
+They are particularly useful for long papers or essays, for instance, where you fold each section so as to navigate the document hierarchically.
 When editing program source code they can be used with function/method/class declarations.